Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Conclusions

 \section{Conclusions}

-In our study, we explore the impact of both equilibrium and nonequilibrium parameters on the QET, based on a two-qubit model coupled with two separate environments.
-By discussing the energy output behaviors, we qualitatively analyze how equilibrium and nonequilibrium environments influence the energy output by affecting the population of energy eigenstates within a mixed state.
+In this work, we have investigated the effects of both equilibrium and nonequilibrium parameters on QET in a two-qubit model coupled to two separate environments.
+By analyzing the behavior of the energy output, we have qualitatively clarified how equilibrium and nonequilibrium environments influence QET performance through the redistribution of energy-eigenstate populations in mixed steady states.

-In the bosonic reservoirs, we find that when the energy level of qubit A is higher and in contact with a higher temperature reservoir, it leads to an increase in input energy, thereby enhancing the energy output.
-Nonequilibrium conditions primarily influence the energy output by affecting the population of the ground state.
-By analyzing the combined effects of temperature differences and detuned energy levels on the system, the energy output can be significantly enhanced in regions $\Delta T>0$ with $\Delta \varepsilon>0$, compared to the equilibrium cases.
+In bosonic reservoirs, we find that when qubit $A$ has a higher energy level and is coupled to the higher-temperature reservoir, the energy input at Alice's side increases, thereby enhancing the energy output.
+More generally, the influence of nonequilibrium conditions on the energy output is governed mainly by the ground-state population.
+By analyzing the combined effects of temperature difference and energy-level detuning, we find that the energy output can be significantly enhanced in the region with $\Delta T>0$ and $\Delta \varepsilon>0$, compared with the equilibrium case.

 For fermionic reservoirs, the scenario is more complex.
-At a low chemical potential, the energy output is major determined by the ground state population, which is similar to the behavior observed in bosonic reservoirs.
-However, in the cases of high chemical potential, the population of the highest excited state is large, which is the main factor affecting energy output.
+At low chemical potential, the energy output is mainly determined by the ground-state population, similar to the bosonic case.
+However, at high chemical potential, the population of the highest excited state becomes large, and this excited-state population becomes the dominant factor governing the energy output.

-For fermionic reservoirs, temperature differences can generally enhance the energy output, while the chemical potential difference mainly reduces it.
-We have also considered the scenarios of combining the nonequilibrium temperatures and the chemical potentials, as well as two detuned qubits coupled with the nonequilibrium environments with a temperature or chemical potential difference.
-The energy output $E_\text{out}$ can be enhanced in certain parameter regions that are far from the equilibrium position.
-Overall, the nonequilibrium conditions for both bosonic reservoirs and fermionic reservoirs can improve the performance of QET.
+For fermionic reservoirs, temperature differences can generally enhance the energy output, whereas chemical-potential differences tend to suppress it.
+We have also considered the combined effects of temperature and chemical-potential nonequilibrium, as well as the case of two detuned qubits coupled to nonequilibrium environments with either a temperature bias or a chemical-potential bias.
+In these situations, the energy output $E_{\text{out}}$ can be enhanced in certain parameter regions far from equilibrium.
+Overall, nonequilibrium conditions in both bosonic and fermionic reservoirs can improve the performance of QET.